TheTHINGYEEE/ReplayMover/README.md

 4. Access web interface via **localhost:3000**

 ## Support
-Join my <a href="https://discord.gg/2Waa6fZt3y">discord</a> if you are having trouble installing and running this program :)
+Join my <a href="https://discord.gg/2Waa6fZt3y">Discord</a> if you are having trouble installing and running this program :)

+Note that if I am asked to take this down, I will TAKE it down as I only did this because Slicedlime's website doesn't work and so I just made my own reimplementation for my future personal projects.